Niagara (1953 film): Production

-"Kiss" was composed by Lionel Newman, with lyrics by Haven Gillespie.
-Both are uncredited.
+Henry Hathaway said the film would have been better had his original choice James Mason played the lead male role.
+He says Mason was going to play the role but his daughter was sick of seeing him die in movies so the actor turned the role down.
+"Cotten's a good actor but doesn't have the smouldering edge that Mason has; he's a little flat," said Hathaway.

-Reception
+"Kiss" was composed by Lionel Newman, with lyrics by Haven Gillespie—both of whom are uncredited—and performed by Monroe.

-Critical response
+Critical reception

 Upon the film's release, A. W. of The New York Times praised the film, if not the acting, writing, "Obviously ignoring the idea that there are Seven Wonders of the World, Twentieth Century-Fox has discovered two more and enhanced them with Technicolor in Niagara...
 For the producers are making full use of both the grandeur of the Falls and its adjacent areas as well as the grandeur that is Marilyn Monroe...
 Perhaps Miss Monroe is not the perfect actress at this point.
 But neither the director nor the gentlemen who handled the cameras appeared to be concerned with this.
 They have caught every possible curve both in the intimacy of the boudoir and in equally revealing tight dresses.
 And they have illustrated pretty concretely that she can be seductive—even when she walks.
 As has been noted, Niagara may not be the place to visit under these circumstances but the falls and Miss Monroe are something to see."

 Also in 1953, a reviewer at Variety wrote, "Niagara is a morbid, clichéd expedition into lust and murder.
 The atmosphere throughout is strained and taxes the nerves with a feeling of impending disaster.
 Focal point of all this is Marilyn Monroe, who's vacationing at the Falls with hubby Joseph Cotten....
 The camera lingers on Monroe's sensuous lips, roves over her slip-clad figure and accurately etches the outlines of her derrière as she weaves down a street to a rendezvous with her lover.
 As a contrast to the beauty of the female form is another kind of nature's beauty—that of the Falls.
 The natural phenomena have been magnificently photographed on location."

 Later critics have also praised the film.
 In 2001, Robert Weston wrote, "Niagara is a good movie for noir fans who crave something a little different.
 Be warned, the film was shot in glorious Technicolor, not black and white, but still boasts an ample share of shadows and style....
 Undoubtedly, the best reason to see Niagara is just as trailer promised: for the scenery.
 There's some terrific location work that showcases the breathtaking aspects of the Falls before the city evolved into a tawdry Canadian answer to Atlantic City; and of course, there's a gal named Marilyn Monroe, burgeoning at her humble beginnings."

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 82% based on 22 reviews, with an average rating of 6.6/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based on 23 reviews, with an average rating of 6.6/10.